ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 !!! warning "Connected Components file not available for GAMMA-generated InSAR products from ASF"

-    ASF uses GAMMA software to generate full-scene Sentinel-1 InSAR products.
+    ASF uses GAMMA software's Minimum Cost Flow (MCF) algorithm to phase unwrap full-scene Sentinel-1 InSAR products.
 This workflow does not generate a connected components file, such as what is generated when using SNAPHU for phase unwrapping.

     The location of the reference point is included in the product readme file, as well as the parameter metadata text file, both of which are included in the product package by default.
 Refer to the